janies/ipset/doc/ipset-output-format.markdown

 the formula: if the result is `TRUE`, the address is in the set; if it's `FALSE`, it's not in the set.

+To handle both IPv4 and IPv6 addresses, we use an initial variable (variable 0) that indicates whether a particular address is IPv4 or IPv6; we use `TRUE` for IPv4 and `FALSE` for IPv6.
+IPv4 addresses then use variables 1-32 for each bit in the address, while IPv6 addresses use variables 1-128.
+(We can reuse the variables like this since we've got variable 0 discriminating the two types of address.)

 A BDD encodes a Boolean formula as a binary search tree.
 There are two kinds of nodes: _terminal_ nodes, which are the leaves of the tree, and _nonterminal_ nodes.
 A terminal node is labeled with a